shubhamV123/webGame/README.md

 # jwt-NodeJS
-A simple jwt based mock authentication in nodeJs as well as image thumbnail generation.
+A simple jwt based mock authentication in nodeJs as well as image thumbnail generation from public url.

 ## Installation
 This is a [Node.js](https://nodejs.org/en/) based application.